 Begin by examining your budget.
 Look at the full picture—know how much you bring in and spend on a monthly basis.
 You’ll need this information when you talk to your BB&T mortgage professional about a home loan.

-Consult with a BB&T Mortgage Professional
+Consult with BB&T

 Using some basic information, such as your income, debts, assets and credit situation, we can determine the price of the home you can afford.
 This is known as prequalification.
 Determining your price range ahead of time allows you to focus your search on the right properties.